 Beard initiative to raise funds for worthy charities in 2015.
 In 2018, we will be

 challenging all Australia, to join the movement to support Menslink Canberra.

 King O'Malley's Campaign Goes National

-The Grow a Winter Beard campaign started in Canberra and is still going strong in the nation's capital, nurtured by CanBeards and supported by King O'Malley's.
-The national launch for the 2017 campaign took place at King O'Malley's on Friday 16 June, and King O’Malley’s held a competition to find Canberra’s Best Beard during an Australian Beard Day event on Sunday 20th August.
-Read more about this event in the RiotACT.
-CanBeards invites the rest of Australia to join them in 2018, and for all beard and moustache clubs and local White Ribbon committees to get behind this whiskery adventure and help end men's violence against women.
+The Grow a Winter Beard campaign started in Canberra and is still going strong in the nation's capital, nurtured by King O'Malley's and supported by Canbeards.
+King O’Malley’s Irish Pub will host a competition to find Canberra’s Best Beard during an Australian Beard Day event on Saturday 4th August.

 King O'Malleys invites the rest of Australia to join them in 2018, and for all beard and moustache clubs and local Menslink committees to get behind this whiskery adventure!

 Menslink started in 2002 because we knew that a significant number of young guys were doing it tough.
 Too many young guys are dropping out of school (double the rate of young girls), are involved in crime (ten times or more the rate of young girls) and, very sadly, take their own lives (four times the rate).
 Not enough young guys put up their hand and ask for help when they go through tough times and we wanted to make it easy for them to get the help they need; when they need it.